kurtosis-tech/kardinal-playground/README.md

 2. Follow the instructions in the README file in that directory.

 This alternative demo showcases Kardinal's ability to handle stateful services managed outside the cluster by leveraging Kardinal [plugins](https://kardinal.dev/docs/concepts/plugins).

-## ⏩ What's Next?

-We are working with a small but selective set of initial users, join the beta [here](https://kardinal.dev/?utm_source=github).
-Or even better email us at `hello@kardinal.dev`.

-## 🐛 Issues

-If you run into any issues with this playground please create an issue here or email us at `hello@kardinal.dev`.

-If you are encountering any issue with the port forwards or nginx, simply use `kardinal gateway baseline` to reset the setup.